Archerfield Second World War Igloos Complex: History of the Site, and aviation in Brisbane, to the Second World War

 Significant aviation events during this period included the landing of the Southern Cross in June 1928.
 Squadron Leader Charles Kingsford Smith and Charles Ulm completed the first trans-Pacific flight from California to Brisbane, landing at Eagle Farm.
-Kingsford-Smith and Ulm formed Australian National Airlines in 1929 and initiated scheduled services between Melbourne, Sydney and Brisbane.
+Kingsford-Smith and Ulm formed Australian National Airways in 1929 and initiated scheduled services between Melbourne, Sydney and Brisbane.
 Also of note in 1928, Squadron Leader Bert Hinkler AFC completed the first solo flight from England to Australia in 16 days in a light aeroplane.
 On 10 April 1933, Queensland aviator Mrs Lores Bonney left Archerfield on the start of her solo flight to England.

-In September 1928 the Brisbane City Council approved of about 228 acre of farm land at Cooper's Plains (renamed Archerfield July 1929), near Oxley - part of the 640 acre first alienated by Thomas Grenier in 1855 - as the site for a new Brisbane aerodrome.
+In September 1928 the Brisbane City Council approved of about 228 acre of farm land at Cooper's Plains (renamed Archerfield July 1929), near Oxley – part of the 640 acre first alienated by Thomas Grenier in 1855 – as the site for a new Brisbane aerodrome.
 This site was intended to replace the Eagle Farm Aerodrome, which had suffered substantial flooding.
 In 1929 the Commonwealth Government resumed the bulk of the present airfield, with frontages to Beatty, Mortimer and Boundary Roads, and additional land was acquired in 1930, 1936 and 1942.
 In August 1929 it was stated that as soon as the aerodrome at Archerfield was acquired and prepared, flying activities would be transferred from Eagle Farm which would then be available for disposal, and that the two existing hangars would be moved to Archerfield, but that the caretakers cottage on the site would remain.
 Eagle Farm continued to operate until 1931 when it was closed after heavy rains.
 The first hangars were erected or moved to Archerfield in 1930–31.
 The Queensland Aero Club, which had been established in 1919, was based at Eagle Farm during the 1920s and moved to Archerfield 1931.

 In 1929 the Eagle Farm site was placed with the Department of the Interior for sale, and several options for disposal of the property were considered, including industrial sites or to the general public in broad acre lots or by subdivision.
 In 1931 it was assessed as having a poor prospect of sale, and it was recommended to lease the land until the real estate market improved.